meixingc/project_2_prompt/README.md

 "This thing is not working and I dont know why" is not an appropriate way to begin an instructor meeting!

-#### Github Issues

-We strongly encourage you to file a Github issue in this repository prior to using your tokens. **Learning to communicate effectively about issues in your code essential skill as a developer.**

-[Open an Issue](../../issues/new?assignees=&labels=bug&template=project-troubleshooting-request.md&title=YOUR+NAME%2C+DESCRIPTION+OF+ISSUE) by clicking the Issues tab in this repository, and then click the green `New issue` button.
-Give your issue a descriptive title, answer the questions in the issue body as best as you can, then click `Submit new issue`.

-Once you've submitted your issue, an instructor may:

-- Ask for further clarification about the issue or what you've tried on your own.
-- Provide you with links to a probable solution for you to try.
-- Provide you with example code.
-- Give you guidance on solving your issue.
-- Recommend that you meet for a one on one to resolve your issue in person.

-Once your issue has been resolved, make sure you Close the issue.

 ## Approach